Key Quote

 Technique 1 — MILTONIC ALLUSION / BIBLICAL TYPOLOGY

-The allusion (reference to another text) to Milton's *Paradise Lost* is precise and devastating: Adam was God's beloved creation; Satan was God's rejected one.
+The allusionallusion — A reference to another text, event, or cultural work to Milton's *Paradise Lost* is precise and devastating: Adam was God's beloved creation; Satan was God's rejected one.
 The Creature identifies with both — he SHOULD be Adam (cherished by his creator) but IS Satan (abandoned and cast out).
-This biblical typology (interpreting through Biblical parallels) transforms the Creature's personal grievance into a cosmic narrative of creation, rejection, and fall.
+This biblical typologybiblical typology — Interpreting events or characters through Biblical parallels transforms the Creature's personal grievance into a cosmic narrative of creation, rejection, and fall.

 The modal verb 'ought' creates moral obligation — it is not merely that the Creature WANTS to be Adam but that he has a RIGHT to be.
 The word transforms his complaint from self-pity into ethical accusation: Victor Frankenstein has violated the moral duty of a creator to love his creation.
 Shelley frames parental abandonment not as unfortunate but as sinful.